StarLight-gt/FloodSight---Delhi/README.md

 2. **Open the dashboard:**
    - Navigate to `http://localhost:3000`
-   - You should see the FloodGuard dashboard
+   - You should see the FloodSight dashboard

 3. **Test AI Agents:**
    - Click "Run Cycle" in the Agent Controls panel